ronkesiel-create/-I2CS_Ex3/README.md

         if the pacman is close to green dot: Runs the green algorithm.

-        if the ghosts are far enough from pacman: Returns to pink algorithm.
+        if the ghosts are far enough from pacman:  Automatically Runs to pink algorithm.

 from green state: